Real vs fake Christmas trees: what’s better for the environment?

 Even though a plastic tree is less hassle and can last for many years, eventually it will get tired and faded and end up in landfill, taking hundreds of years to degrade.

 Worried about taking care of a real Christmas tree?
-Sign up to our mailing list to receive our Christmas Tree Care Guide.
+Take a look at our Christmas Tree Care Guide.